Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 It certainly also looked as if everyone had been going at it for hours already.

-Adeline had stapled all the tables and most of the chairs, sprayed graffiti on the walls, and, from the look of all the bottles, also plundered the house for every last drop of liquor.
+Adeline had stacked all the tables and most of the chairs, sprayed graffiti on the walls, and, from the look of all the bottles, also plundered the house for every last drop of liquor.
 Or just allowed people to bring their own.
 Apparently, the emphasis on ‘legal’ in the invitation might as well have added ‘in another universe’.

 Carrie felt offended and excited at the same time.
 She carefully made her way to the other end of the huge room, skirting the edge of the crowd, stealing a look now and then at gyrating bodies on the dance floor.
 The official (and officially sedate) year-end party at the high school, which awaited next week, suddenly seemed very far away.